mjhmilla/MillardEmondsHarantMombaur2019FiguresTables/README.md

 # Description

 This repository contains the data and scripts needed to generate Figure 5, Table A.2, Figure A.6, and Figure B.7.
+Please note that these MTGs fit a young male gymnast.

 M Millard, A.L.
 Emonds, M Harant, K Mombaur, A reduced muscle model and planar musculoskeletal model fit for the simulation of whole-body movements, Journal of Biomechanics, Volume 89, 2019, Pages 11-20, ISSN 0021-9290, https://doi.org/10.1016/j.jbiomech.2019.04.004.